lillianjin/One-Page-Web-Application/README.md

 13. CSS3 Animations: At least one use of CSS3 animations (e.g. fade in/out, transitions)
 14. At least one use of scalable vector icons through CSS (e.g. FontAwesome)
 15. Inclusion of social media icons

-## Grading Breakdown

-- Layout and Overall Design - 20%
-- Code (follows HTML5, SASS/SCSS, ES5 or ES6 best practices) - 13%
-- Smooth Scrolling - 10%
-- Carousel - 10%
-- Modal - 10%
-- Responsiveness - 10%
-- Position Indicator - 5%
-- Navbar Resizing - 5%
-- Multi-column layout - 5%
-- CSS3 Animations - 5%
-- Centering - 2%
-- Video - 2%
-- Sticky Navbar - 1%
-- Background Image - 1%
-- Scalable vector icons and inclusion of social media icons - 1%

-## Rules
-1. This is an individual assignment.
-No collaboration is permitted.
-2. It is not permitted to copy/paste code that is not your own.
-You are, however, free to look at different code sources for inspiration and clarity.
-All sources (code as well as reading material) that you reference to complete this assignment must be declared in the submission.
-3. No libraries are permitted.
-4. There should be no use of inline styling.
-5. No inline script tags should be used.
-6. HTML tables cannot be used for layout.
-7. If you think something you’re doing might not be acceptable, please ask on Piazza.
-8. You must utilize some SCSS features (variables, mixins, etc).
-A plain CSS file will receive less points.

-## Environment Setup Guide
-1. Clone the repository:
-`git clone https://github.com/uiuc-web-programming/mp1_starter.git mp1`, then `cd mp1`
-2. Install dependencies:
-`npm install` or `npm i`
-3. Run the dev server:
-`npm run dev`
-4. Open a browser and go to `http://localhost:8080/` to view your page.
-You should see "Welcome to MP1!" at the top of the screen.
-Note that if for some reason your port 8080 is occupied, it will default to 8081.

-## Submission Details
-Here's what you will need to submit:

-1. Create a private repository on GitHub.
-Make sure "Initialize this repository with a README" is not checked.
-2. Change the remote url for the mp1 directory to the url of the new private repository you created.
-[Guide](https://help.github.com/articles/changing-a-remote-s-url/)
-3. Push your local changes to the new repository. (`git push -u origin master`)
-4. Add "UIUCWP-Bot" as a collaborator to your private repository.
-[Guide](https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/)
-5. Run `npm run deploy` to deploy your application using GitHub Pages.
-6. After deploy finishes; you should see your deployed application on `<username>.github.io/<repo>`.

-To finish your submission, fill out the form [here](https://uiucwp.typeform.com/to/n5lSFL).